Iris is an Elixir library to help visualize your codebase. Iris also plots function call paths as an interactive graph in your browser.

 Any content of Iris, or any content generated by any "Derivative Works" (as specified in the Apache 2 License), must include a direct, and visible link to the Iris repository on each rendered material.

 This project is heavily inspired by ExDoc and uses some of its source code in generating and viewing documentation.
 Documentation views contain direct, readable and visible links to the ExDoc repository as specified by the license.
-The icon used to denote recursive methods is from Grommet.
+The icon used to denote recursive functions is from Grommet.